diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 ---
-title: How to use abinit Apptainer image?
+title: How to use Abinit Apptainer image?
 linkTitle: Abinit tutorial
 weight: 1
 ---